glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ### Basic Flow
 1. 24 hours before the appointment, the system sends a reminder.
-2. 2 hours before the appointment, a final reminder is sent.
+2. 1 hour before the appointment, a final reminder is sent.

 ### Alternative Flows
 - **Patient Opts Out**: If notifications are disabled, no reminders are sent.